rdov/rdov.github.io/rdov_whitepaper.md

 The mentor is able to create a career working creatively on their incubated project as well as specially chosen successors, while receiving both short and long-term income.
 By defining the terms up front, the mentor is easily able to budget and plan to outsource supplimental services such as front-line support or hosting.
 This leaves the core intellectual work to accomplish, which the mentor is an expert at.
 Even if the incubator projects lose out to another fork, the forkers may also want a standalone Support Agreement with the mentor.
 The grant money will have paid for the mentors time if all else fails.

 The sponsor is able to invest in a specific thesis with the guarantee of expert, long term technical guidance on execution.
-Because the mentor's incubator project and sponsored projects are open source, the mentor has complete visibility into the value proposition and results.
+Because the mentor's incubator project and sponsored projects are open source, the sponsor has complete visibility into the value proposition and results.
 The mentor is also an expert technical investment advisor, filtering unqualified applicants and infeasible projects from the investment pool.

 The sponsored project receives an open and well maintained platform to build or operate on, as well as the mentoring and support of the platform developers.
 This may greatly reduce time to launch, and will certainly reduce long term maintenance costs.
 Whether a sponsored project is another open venture or a corporation, there is no better assistance they could ask for than the mentor's.